 Note that such scripts will execute in any browser that renders the data, not just for the browser of the hacker who happened to enter the script.
 When the malicious script is executing in an innocent victim's browser, it gets access to sensitive information, and sends it back to the hacker.
 This is called a Cross-Site Scripting (XSS) attack.

 To prevent XSS attacks, ask yourself two questions:

 - can this form control accept a script as input?

 - if so, how will the script be disabled when the user input is ultimately rendered in a page?

 The Movie Title is a different story, however.
-Since it is free-form user input, it is not possible to tightly constrain the Movie Title.
+Since it's free-form user input, it's not possible to tightly constrain the Movie Title.
 The server cannot perform tight validation checks on its content, since there is no 'whitelist' of allowed values.

 In this case, the user may indeed enter a script.
 To prevent the script from being activated when rendered in a page as regular data, special care must be taken: any special characters in free-form user input must be escaped.
 The Open Web App Security Project recommends that you escape these 12 characters :

 The escaping can be performed in various places :

 - in the view, when the data is ultimately rendered

 - in the database